-The Kushadevi Model School project is the result of a long standing partnership with Rural Community Foundation Nepal (RCF), to develop an interactive and child centred learning environment, which was based specifically on the lessons learned from the ‘Act on Education’ (AoE) project.
-The focus of the project is a government school in Kushadevi, 40 km from Kathmandu, in a relatively rural area where educational attainment has traditionally been low.
-The primary aim of this project is to build on our early attempts to implement the lessons learned from AoE; in order to corroborate the evidence that a holistic approach to schooling can significantly enhance the quality and access to education.
+The Kushadevi Model School project the result of a long standing partnership with Rural Community Foundation Nepal (RCF) to develop an interactive and child centred learning environment, based specifically on the lessons learned from the ‘Act on Education’ (AoE) project.
+The focus of the project is a government school in Kushadevi 40 km from Kathmandu in a relatively rural area where educational attainment has traditionally been low.
+The primary aim of this project is to build on our embryonic attempts to implement the lessons learned from AoE in order to corroborate the evidence that a holistic approach to schooling can significantly enhance the quality and access to education.

-There are several reasons the quality of education across Nepal is of a significantly low standard.
+There are several reasons the quality of education across Nepal being of a significantly low standard.
 There is no creative teaching-learning environment in state schools.
 Primary level education receives little attention nationally.
-Teachers are poorly trained, poorly paid, and therefore do not have the skills or motivation to teach well.
-Furthermore, as AoE has demonstrated, there is not enough communication and collaboration between the multiple stakeholders involved in education (teacher, parents, local authorities, students, employers, etc.) to ensure that education is child-centred and valued.
+Teachers are poorly trained, poorly paid, and therefore do not have skills or motivation to teach well.
+Furthermore, as AoE has demonstrated, there is not enough communication and collaboration between the multiple stakeholders involved in education (teacher, parents, local authorities, students, employers, etc.) to ensure that education is child centred and valued.

-FtL worked in close partnership with RCF, the Kushadevi School Management Committee (SMC), and the local community, with the primary aim of this project to transform a local government school into an educational environment to equal that of any private in Nepal, in order to illustrate that the young people of Nepal do not have to accept that a sub-standard education is inevitable.
+Working in close partnership with RCF, FtL, the Kushadevi School Management Committee (SMC), and the local community, the primary aim of this project is to transform a local government school into an educational environment equal of any private in Nepal, in order to illustrate that young people of Nepal do not have to accept that a sub-standard education is inevitable.

 Drawing on the work of AoE, last year we made some modest improvements to the school which yielded some impressive results.
 We have reduced average dropout rates across age groups.
 This year 47.43% students passed their School Leaving Certificates (SLC); on average only 33% of students passed this exam from other government schools in Nepal.
 Attaining an SLC is absolutely vital for progressing to Further and Higher Education and gaining a good job.
 Those who do not achieve an SLC generally live a very poor and sub-standard life in Nepal, or migrate to gulf countries to be exploited as manual labourers.